 3.3.2.
-Feature Engineering
+Feature engineering

-For ACC, FLIRT provides an additional generic set of features consisting of time domain, frequency domain, and time-frequency domain features [59, 31, 39, 10].
+For ACC, FLIRT provides an additional generic set of features consisting of time domain, frequency domain, and time-frequency domain features [10,31,39,59].
 We calculate this set of features on the filtered ACC data.
-Following the idea of [59], we computed the set of features for each ACC axis and additionally on the l2-norm of these three axes.
-Table 7 summarizes those features.
-Note that for the spectral power features we chose the ranges according to Huynh et al. and estimated the Cepstrum signal with Equation 3.
-In addition, the generic set of statistical features applied to ACC could as well be leveraged for other sensor data such as temperature readings.
+Following the idea of [59], we computed the set of features for each ACC axis and additionally on the l2-norm of these three axes.Table 7 summarizes those features and Figure 4 depicts our ACC pipeline.
+Note that for the spectral power features we chose the ranges according to Huynh et al. [31] and estimated the Cepstrum signal with Eq.
+3. In addition, the generic set of statistical features applied to ACC could as well be leveraged for other sensor data such as temperature readings.

-4. Software Description
+4. Software description